Leon Davis (footballer): Controversy

-Davis was involved in a controversial incident involving a racial slur in 2005, when 3AW radio commentator Rex Hunt called Davis 'as black as a dog' during the call against Essendon mid-way through the season.
+Davis was involved in a controversial incident involving a racial slur in 2005, when 3AW radio commentator Rex Hunt called Davis 'as black as a dog' during the call against Essendon midway through the season.
 Hunt made the comment when he trailed off while saying "Neon Leon hasn't lit up tonight; he's as black as a dog's guts in the night", to describe Davis' poor form in that match in terms of a neon lights metaphor; other members of the commentary team had been using different neon lights metaphors in the same context.
-Hunt's apology to Davis was initially rejected, and only accepted later in the week after a face-to-face meeting.
+Hunt's apology to Davis was initially rejected, and it was only accepted later in the week after a face-to-face meeting.